JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-javax-jakarta/update-tomcat-version/index.md

 thumbnail: ./thumbnail.png
 ---

-This project uses Docker so you can update the version of Tomcat from 9 to 10 in your Docker file:
+This project uses Docker so you can update the version of Tomcat from 9 to 10 in your `Dockerfile`:

 ```dockerfile
 FROM tomcat:9-jdk17